Using Typescript in Vanilla JS projects

 The folder structure for such projects is straightforward:

-1. a dist folder that holds the final production build (more on this below)
+folder that holds the final production build (more on this below) - a

-2. a src folder that holds the source files
+folder that holds the source files - a

 Folder structure